 There are plenty of ways for you to make a positive impact on Wissahickon Valley Park in individual ways such as organizing your own litter clean-up, destroying the invasive spotted lanternfly, and helping us gather data on flora and fauna.
 These are all easy options that can fit into your schedule any day of the week.
 Take a look at all the options on our Individual Stewardship page!

 We always welcome groups to volunteer in the park.
 We reserve Wednesdays for school groups that would like to come out and work with us.
 If you are a corporate group, please consider becoming a Corporate Sponsor of FOW.
 This not only supports the conservation of the Wissahickon, but allows us to plan a workday for your company.
 Please reach out to our Volunteer Manager to make arrangements

 There are many, many ways to help out and give back to the park – it’s just up to you to decide how you want to get involved!
-If you have any questions or would like more information, contact Shawn Green, Volunteer Manager at email@example.com.
+If you have any questions or would like more information, contact Shawn Green, Director of Field Stewardship at email@example.com.